 The rehabilitation program has strong ties to the community.
 Professionals from the community are often invited to teach classes or be guest speakers.

 Drake is also committed to advancing the field.
 The National Rehabilitation Institute was established at Drake in 1976.
 The Institute conducts research, manages federal research and training grants, and provides pre-service and in-service training in the areas of rehabilitation counseling, placement, and leadership.
-Drake is also a member of the Iowa Rehabilitation Association, National Rehabilitation Association, and the American Counseling Association.
+Drake is also a member of National Council on Rehabilitation Education.
+Faculty are members of the Iowa Rehabilitation Association, National Rehabilitation Association, the American Counseling Association, and Nation Council on Rehabilitation Education.

 The American Counseling Association (ACA) recently conducted a comprehensive survey looking at counselor compensation and benefits across the profession.
 Survey results indicated that, Rehabilitation Counselors were named the highest paid specialty in the counseling profession and additionally earned better overall benefits.